InvalidArguments/TTDS/README.md

 Still don't know what language we'll be using, but I'll be moderating this repository for updates and stuff.
 Can't wait to start collaborating with you guys!

+Game Concepts:
+1) Teletubies: Dating Sim, Fighting Game, as long as it has something to do with teletubies I'm good.